dlang-tour/core/public/content/en/gems.md

 # Unittesting

-D has unittesting builtin right from the start.
+D has unit-testing built-in right from the start.
 Anywhere in a D module `unittest` blocks can be used to test functionality of the source code.